-Easy Send is just one of many ways to send money overseas, including banks, money transfer firms and foreign exchange (FX) brokers.
-Read on to learn why you shouldn’t use Easy Send and what’s best for you.
+Easy Send is one of a variety of options you can use to send money overseas, including banks, money transfer firms and foreign exchange (FX) brokers.

 Who are Easy Send?

-- how the person wants to receive it
+- how the receiver would like to receive the funds

 - bank or building society